Folie’s Errand? Joker-in-jail sequel is both trial and error…

 We pick up Fleck’s story as he awaits trial for the on-screen murder of chat-show host Murray Franklin (Robert De Niro).
 He’s aware of the celebrity that swirls around, but seems caught between the inability to deal with reality and the attempts of his well-meaning lawyer to get him to a better facility that can handle his mental problems.
 Into that world comes fellow inmate Lee Quinzel (Lady Gaga) and her presence helps and hinders Fleck as he deals with his court-case… with musical interludes, of course.

-Sequels are rarely equals but despite some early scathing reviews that rip it to shreds, this follow-up is not as terrible as you may have heard.
-However, Folie à Deux (French for ‘madness of two’ and also referencing a shared psychosis) does feel far less than essential and its running time does not pass quickly.
+Sequels are rarely equals but despite some early scathing reviews that rip it to shreds, this follow-up’s main crime is simply following something dynamic with something pointless.
+Folie à Deux (French for ‘madness of two’ and also referencing a shared psychosis) feels like an arthouse film made for financial blockbuster returns, which it won’t acheive.
 Perhaps another clown prince summed it up best with ‘All the right notes, not necessarily in the right order…‘ because while all the ingredients are seemingly here for an outing that could have theoretically equaled the original, the orchestral maneuvers seem to be consistently fumbling in the dark.
 The first film wasn’t trying to be look-at-me clever, merely insightful: a deep and dark outlier satire about entertainment, a surprisingly profound study of mental illness and of a troubled, broken soul’s slow downward spin into a psychosis – a man ill-equipped to deal with a society’s demands or vice versa.
 The sequel, acting more as a companion piece, really doesn’t have anything left to say and so settles for vignettes that may or may not be real, musical numbers that are interesting but pause the film rather than give it momentum and ultimately chases profundity but settles for abstract showbiz style.

 The likes of talented performers such as Catherine Keener as his lawyer and Brendan Gleeson as a bad-tempered prison guard as well as Harry Lawtey as a bland Harvey Dent and Steve Coogan as a tabloid-tv reporter, are largely wasted in brief supporting roles.

-All in all, you won’t be wasting your time by seeing it, but with the talent involved, Joker: Folie à Deux could have been another classic – instead it’s all but a pale tribute act, remarkably claustrophobic and awkwardly polka’ing between the limitations of prison and courtroom set-pieces when one would have expected an expansion of its world, not a reductive stance.
-Visually (and that’s where the film does best) there are some truly nice, reverential and occasionally inspired flourishes and the soundtrack itself tweaks some classics.
-But, ultimately for a feature all about shouting and nihilistically raging against the machine and not fitting a template, it finds itself only quietly complaining, shrugging and meandering, seeking obvious comforts well within boundaries… and for sheer enjoyment, you may want to listen to Gaga’s Harlequin tie-in album instead.
+Joker: Folie à Deux could have been another classic – instead it’s all but a pale tribute act, remarkably claustrophobic and awkwardly polka’ing between the limitations of prison and courtroom set-pieces when one would have expected an expansion of its world, not a reductive stance.
+Visually (and that’s only where the film acheives anything) there are some truly nice, reverential and occasionally inspired flourishes and the soundtrack itself tweaks some classics.
+But, ultimately for a feature all about shouting and nihilistically raging against the machine and not fitting a template, it finds itself only quietly complaining, shrugging and meandering, seeking obvious comforts well within boundaries… and for sheer enjoyment, you may want to listen to Gaga’s Harlequin tie-in album instead…